 - Exemption from the requirement to account for inventories under section 471

 Note that the TCJA provision applying the simplification beginning after Dec.
-31, 2017 are not applicable, but a taxpayer may elect to apply the provisions to taxable years beginning on or after Jan.
+31, 2017, is not applicable, but a taxpayer may elect to apply the provisions to taxable years beginning on or after Jan.
 1, 2018.

 Technical terminations of partnerships